prometheus-operator/prometheus-operator/Documentation/exposing-metrics.md

 Lastly in some cases it is not a viable option to expose metrics via an HTTP server.
 For example a `CronJob` may only run for a few seconds - not long enough for Prometheus to be able to scrape the HTTP endpoint.
-The Pushgateway was developed to be able to collect metrics in a scenarion like that, however, it is highly recommended to not use the Pushgateway if possible.
+The Pushgateway was developed to be able to collect metrics in a scenario like that, however, it is highly recommended to not use the Pushgateway if possible.
 Read more about when to use the Pushgateway and alternative strategies here: https://prometheus.io/docs/practices/pushing/#should-i-be-using-the-pushgateway .